vlrmprjct/unreadable-binary-clock/readme.md

-# YABC | Yet Another Binary Clock v1.0.0b
+# UnBin | Unreadable Binary Clock v1.0.0b

 Shows the time in a binary way.
+But unreadable for humans.

 ## Example
 `00:10:01 ===   1001 ===          0011 11101001`